Wheeler's delayed-choice experiment: Double-slits in lab and cosmos

 The cosmic experiment described by Wheeler has other problems, but directing wavefunction copies to one place or another long after the photon involved has presumably "decided" whether to be a wave or a particle requires no great speed at all.
 One has about a billion years to get the job done.

-The cosmic version of the interferometer experiment could easily be adapted to function as a cosmic double-slit device as indicated in the illustration.
-Wheeler appears not to have considered this possibility.
-It has, however, been discussed by other writers.
+The cosmic version of the interferometer experiment could be adapted to function as a cosmic double-slit device as indicated in the illustration.

 Current experiments of interest

 The first real experiment to follow Wheeler's intention for a double-slit apparatus to be subjected to end-game determination of detection method is the one by Walborn et al.

 Researchers with access to radio telescopes originally designed for SETI research have explicated the practical difficulties of conducting the interstellar Wheeler experiment.

+Quantum delayed choice experiments

+Rather than mechanically activating a delay, newer versions of the delayed choice experiment design two paths controlled by quantum effects.
+The overall experiment then creates a superposition of the two outcomes, particle behavior or wave behavior.
+This line of experimentation proved very difficult to carry out when it was first conceived.
+Nevertheless, it has proven very valuable over the years since it has led researchers to provide "increasingly sophisticated demonstrations of the wave–particle duality of single quanta".
+As one experimenter explains, "Wave and particle behavior can coexist simultaneously."

 A recent experiment by Manning et al. confirms the standard predictions of standard quantum mechanics with an atom of Helium.

+A macroscopic quantum delayed-choice experiment has been proposed: coherent coupling of two carbon nanotubes could be controlled by amplified single phonon events.